Fran-Cilia/CS-422/setup.md

 Server is running on http://localhost:3000
 ```

+## --- OPEN A NEW TERMINAL WINDOW BEFORE PROCEEDING. ---

+## CLIENT AND SERVER MUST BE RUNNING AT THE SAME TIME.

 ## 4. Setting up Client

 The code for the client can be found in the client directory.
 Using React.js with Vite as the react framework and typescript.

-**OPEN A NEW TERMINAL WINDOW BEFORE PROCEEDING.
-CLIENT AND SERVER MUST BE RUNNING AT THE SAME TIME.**

 1. cd into ./client (**RUN COMMAND FROM PROJECT ROOT**)